Ogden-R/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+-in the console log statement within the function. newRoll is defined within the function, but name is not, so it reaches outside of itself to the argument.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+every time you call `dansRoll`, whether it is the first or 100th time, it will always return the console.log statement with his name in it.  the only difference will ever be the number rolled (the number placed in the string template literal when console logged).
 c.
 What is the lexical scope of `newRoll`?
+-it is only accessible inside of the personalDice function. so the newRoll can reach outside of the function to get a value, but can only be called upon from inside of the function.

 ### Task 3 - Stretch Goals